Ferrari 250: 250 GT Coupé Pinin Farina

-Needing series production to stabilize his company's finances, Enzo Ferrari asked Pinin Farina to design a simple and classic 250 GT coupé.
+Needing series production to stabilise his company's finances, Enzo Ferrari asked Pinin Farina to design a simple and classic 250 GT coupé.
 After the 250 GT Coupé Boano/Ellena, Pinin Farina's Grugliasco plant expanded and now had the capacity to produce the new 250 GT Coupé Pinin Farina.
 It was introduced at Milan in 1958, and 335 near-identical examples were built by 1960.
 Buyers included Prince Bertil of Sweden.
 The GT Coupé eschewed the fender vents for simple, clean lines and a notchback look with panoramic rear window.
 The oval grille was replaced by a more traditional long narrow look with protruding headlights.
 Telescopic shock absorbers were also fitted instead of the Houdailles on previous 250s, and disc brakes were added in 1960.
 The final 250 GT Coupé had a Superfast tail and was shown at the 1961 London Motor Show.